-This is a case study of selling a house in an irrevocable trust after death and how we helped the Trustee selling a home with a relative living in an inherited house who refused to move.
+This is a case study of selling a home in an irrevocable trust after death and how we helped the Trustee sell a home with a relative living in an inherited house who refused to move.

 The creator of the living trust was near death when we were contacted to get help.
 At this time, the successor trustee named in the trust has already taken on the role of trustee.